RetroPie/RetroPie-Docs/docs/Style-Guide.md

     -  a 3rd level
   - 2nd level again

-A line break in a list should be created by using 4 spaces:
+A line break in a list should be created by using 4 spaces at the beginning of the line:
 ```
 - a list item
     continued here on the 2nd paragraph